Exhibit Details

 For the final two weeks of Summer camp in 1995, the Scoutcraft program morphed into the Trailblazers program to serve as a unique first-year camper program that gives tours of camp, a chance to earn skill requirements through First Class, and take a merit badge in the process.

-Octoraro 22 Hosts Its Fourth Conclave at Camp Horseshoe
+Octoraro 22 Hosts Its Fourth Conclave

 The 1997 NE-4B Conclave was held June 13-15, 1997 at Camp Horseshoe.
 The theme was “Ponder the Past, Plan the Future”, and was notable for the chef-created cuisine and extensive activities.